steviedrew67/dissertation_final/README.md

 The notebooks and rmarkdown files in this repository were used to generate the following report: https://github.com/steviedrew67/dissertation_final/blob/main/rmarkdown/openai_summarization_report.pdf.

 This code is associated with my doctoral dissertation for DePaul University.
-The dissertation is pending defense.

 The draft limitations section is included here: https://github.com/steviedrew67/dissertation_final/blob/main/other/limitations.pdf